Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Introduction

 In the \emph{semi-streaming model}, which is the most commonly established variant of the graph stream model, the algorithm is given $\widetilde{O}(n)$\footnote{The $\widetilde{O}$ hides poly-logarithmic terms, thus $\widetilde{O}(n)=n \cdot \poly( \log n)$.} space for input graphs with $n$ nodes.
-This has turned out to be the sweet spot, since even basic graph problems such as connectivity become intractable with less space \cite{feigenbaum2005graphDistances}.
+This has turned out to be the sweet spot since even basic graph problems such as connectivity become intractable with less space \cite{feigenbaum2005graphDistances}.
 Moreover, note that often even just storing a solution requires $\Omega(n \log n)$ memory.

-It is known that finding an exact matching requires linear space in the size of the graph, hence is impossible (at least for sufficiently dense graphs) in the semi-streaming model \cite{feigenbaum2005graph}.
-The goal in this model thus is to compute a good approximation to the maximum matching.
-We call an algorithm an \emph{$\alpha$-approximation} if the matching has size at least $1/\alpha$ times the optimum matching.
+It is known that finding an exact matching requires linear space in the size of the graph and hence it is not possible to find an exact maximum matching in the semi-streaming model~\cite{feigenbaum2005graph}, at least for sufficiently dense graphs.
+Nevertheless, this result does not apply to computing a good approximation to the maximum matching in this model.
+We call an algorithm an \emph{$\alpha$-approximation} if the matching has a size at least $1/\alpha$ times the optimum matching.

-More than 15 years ago, in his pioneering work, McGregor \cite{mcgregor2005finding} initiated the study of arbitrarily good matching approximation algorithms---that is, $(1+\eps)$-approximate for an arbitrarily small $\eps>0$---in the semi-streaming model.
+More than 15 years ago, in his pioneering work, McGregor \cite{mcgregor2005finding} initiated the study of arbitrarily good matching approximation algorithms --- that is, $(1+\eps)$-approximate for an arbitrarily small $\eps>0$ --- in the semi-streaming model.
 He presented a randomized algorithm that needs $\left(1/\eps\right)^{O(1/\eps)}$ passes.
-The same asymptotic number of passes was recently achieved by a deterministic algorithm by Tirodkar \cite{tirodkar2018deterministic}.
+The same asymptotic number of passes was recently achieved by a deterministic algorithm by Tirodkar~\cite{tirodkar2018deterministic}.
+Improving the dependance on $1/\eps$ is left as an open problem in \cite{mcgregor2005finding}: \\\\